AkshatModi870/Programmable-Priority-Interrupt-Controller-PIC/README.md

 (5) README.md file – this file.

+(6) outputs folder contains:
+    - screenshots of outputs after executing the "vvp sim/pic_sim.vvp" command in the code editors like vscode.

 ## How to run this project on your own laptop (Windows)

 You do not need any special hardware.
 You will use free software that simulates the electronic circuit on your computer.